 At the time of registration, or any time thereafter, a lobbyist may file a signed statement certifying that the lobbyist does not intend to make any expenditures.
-Upon filing, the lobbyist is exempt from the expenditure reporting requirements.
 This statement is included as part of the registration form.
+Upon filing the statement, the lobbyist is not required to file quarterly lobbying expenditure or campaign contribution reports unless an unanticipated expenditure or contribution occurs.
 If an expense is incurred after filing this statement, the City Clerk Department must be notified within ten days and the lobbyist must thereafter file reports.

 15. AM I REQUIRED TO REPORT THE AMOUNT THAT I PAY

 FOR LOBBYIST SERVICES?

 No, an entity that hires a lobbyist is not

 required to report lobbyist employee salaries or the amount paid on a contract